hxlnt/nobadmemories.com/blog/2022/05/mimeoprinting.md

         <div class="row">
             <div class="col-md-8">

-The basic steps are as follows:
+The basic steps I follow are as follows:

 - Prepare a monochrome image
 - Cut thermoplastic stencil paper to size